inductjs/core/README.md

 ### Use InductModel in custom route handler

-You can use Inducts generic model class in your own route handlers as follows:
+You can use Inducts basic model in your own route handlers as follows:

 ```javascript
 import {ok, notFound, InductSQL} from "@inductjs/core";